martn2023/hootter-twitter-clone/README.md

 # Hootter(Twitter clone)
-A live demo will be hosted on Heroku

 ## Author's context:
 Last week, I published my first homegrown CRUD: [Yindeed](https://github.com/martn2023/yindeed1/blob/master/README.md).
 The learnings and feedback from mentors has driven the following goals for this project:

 ## What I built:
 >**Overview:**<br>
-Hootter is like a Twitter, but for a wiser crowd to share wisdom.
+Hootter is like a Twitter, but for a wiser crowd (made of owls) to share wisdom.

 >* user A can create an "Original Post":
 >  * users A or B can "Reply" to Original Post, but not to a Reply